 During the Christmas and Thanksgiving period we buy more batteries in the USA, some 40% of all sales for the year.
 Batteries are not great for the environment and recycling them has been one of the perennial problems we’ve had to cope with since going green.
-Opt instead for naturally powered toys or maybe something that is solar or wind powered.
+Opt instead for naturally powered toys or maybe something solar or wind-powered.

 Feed the Birds